machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 #### Attributes

 - `name`: the tool name passed to the provider and visible to the model.
+Defaults to the method name when not specified (the sentinel value `Tool.NULL_VALUE` is used internally to detect a missing name).
 - `description`: human-readable description of what the tool does.

 #### Example